-Courses that are appropriate for beginning College Credit Plus students include the label "Qualifies for First 15" at the end of their course descriptions.
+Courses that are appropriate for beginning College Credit Plus students include the label "Qualifies for First 15" in their course descriptions.

 Cross listing

 A cross-listed course is one that is offered for registration under two or more departments.
 The emphasis may vary depending on the nature of the department in which the offering occurs.